joakim/kay/README.md

 ## Messages

-An expression contains one (or more) literal(s) or message signal(s).
+An expression contains one (or more) literal(s) or signal(s).
 If comma separated, it evaluates to the result of the last item.

 A signal is a message sent to a cell.
 Expressions are used to include values as arguments in message slots.
 Messages are [dynamically dispatched](https://en.wikipedia.org/wiki/Dynamic_dispatch), with the ability to support [multiple dispatch](https://en.wikipedia.org/wiki/Multiple_dispatch).